Enforced disappearances in Pakistan: Background

 The practice of enforced disappearance is a global problem that afflicts people in various countries and with different ethnicity, religions and political backgrounds.
-Although the enforced disappearance is a crime under international law, the U.N. has recorded thousands of disappearances in over 100 countries in recent decade.
+Although enforced disappearance is a crime under international law, the U.N. has recorded thousands of disappearances in over 100 countries in recent decade.
 Some of the countries which are crucially charged with the allegations of enforced disappearances include Iraq, Iran, Sri Lanka, Chile, Ethiopia, Syria, African countries, Bangladesh, India, China, Russia, US and Pakistan.

 From 1999 to 2008

 After the US invasion of Afghanistan in 2001, forced disappearance in Pakistan allegedly began during the rule of military dictator General Pervez Musharraf (1999 to 2008).
 Pakistan went under immense terrorist activities.
 A large number of people became the victim of suicidal attacks.
-During 'War on Terror', many people were suspected as terrorists and then taken away by Govt agencies.
+During "war on terror", many people were suspected as terrorists and then taken away by government agencies.
 Many of them were then handed over to the United States authorities to be imprisoned in the Guantanamo Bay's Camp X-Ray.
 After Musharaf resigned in August 2008, he was charged with various human rights violations.

 From 2009 to present

 According to Amina Masood Janjua, a human rights activist and chairperson of Defence of Human Rights Pakistan, there are more than 5,000 reported cases of forced disappearance in Pakistan.Defence of Human Rights Pakistan is a not for profit organization working against forced disappearance in Pakistan.
 The families of missing persons have also staged protest across Pakistan demanding to know the whereabouts their missing family members.

+According to a report by the European Union, there has been a high and growing number of enforced disappearance cases in Pakistan, particularly in Balochistan and Khyber Pakhtunkhwa, alongside reports of extrajudicial killings.

+The report stated that the Commission of Inquiry on Enforced Disappearances had closed more than 9,000 cases without finding evidence of state involvement in any of them.
+It added that when a case is closed on the grounds that the person has "returned home" or is deceased, the Commission does not record what happened to the individual during the period they were missing.

+The Baloch Women's Forum alleged that security forces raided a home in Kalli Kongarh, in Mastung district, Balochistan, on 21 July 2026, and forcibly took away a woman identified as Bibi Rafia, daughter of Imam Bakhsh, along with her three young children, her brother Muhammad Arif, and her 18-year-old niece Bibi Nida.
+In a statement issued by its spokesperson, the forum said the family had since received no information about their whereabouts.